Skip to main content

 During the last year of a Farmland Development Rights Agreement, the Agreement holder will be sent a notice asking if they wish their Agreement to be extended or to expire.

-Extension: After the initial 10 year agreement term, the Agreement may be extended for up to 90 years total, with a minimum of 7 years at a time.
+Extension: After the initial 10 year agreement term, the Agreement may be extended a minimum of 7 years.
+The total agreement term cannot exceed 90 years.

-Expiration: If the Agreement holder chooses to let the Agreement expire, then repayment of tax credits received during the last seven years under the agreement is required.
+Expiration: If the Agreement holder chooses to let the Agreement expire, repayment of tax credits received during the last seven years of the agreement is required.
 Michigan Department of Treasury will determine the amount of tax credits received during the last seven years.
-The landowner will be notified of the amount.
-If it is not paid within 30 days, a lien will be placed against the property.
-If credits were not taken during the last seven years, then no lien will be placed.
+The landowner will be notified of the amount and if the lien amount is not paid within 30 days, a lien on the property described in the agreement will be recorded with the county Register of Deeds office.
+If credits were not taken during the last seven years of the agreement then a lien will not be required.

-May I sell My land if it is enrolled in a Farmland Agreement?
+May I sell my land if I am enrolled in the program and have an active Farmland Development Rights Agreement?

-A landowner is free to sell their land.
-However, all of the land covered by the Agreement must be sold to one (set of) owner(s).
-Sales to multiple owners are possible only if the Agreement is successfully split into multiple Agreements that match how the land will be sold.
-The new owner(s) must agree to comply with the provisions in the Agreement, and, in order to apply for tax credits on their Michigan Income Tax return, they must complete a Transfer of the Agreement.
+A landowner is free to sell their land while enrolled in the program.
+However, all of the land described in the Agreement must remain under one ownership.
+Sales to multiple owners are possible only if the Agreement is successfully split into multiple Agreements with legal descriptions that equal the total land to be sold.
+The new owner(s) must agree to comply with the provisions in the Agreement, and must complete a Transfer of the Agreement in order to be eligible for tax credits on their Michigan Income Tax return.

 How do I transfer my agreement?